R58-1. Admission, Identification, and Inspection of Livestock, Poultry, and Other Animals.

 (1) Swine may be shipped into the state if the following requirements are met:

-(a) swine shall be accompanied by an approved Certificate of Veterinary Inspection stating they have not been fed raw garbage.
+(a) Swine shall be accompanied by an approved Certificate of Veterinary Inspection stating they have not been fed raw garbage.

-(ii) Swine that are infected or exposed to Pseudorabies may not enter the state, except swine consigned to a slaughterhouse for immediate slaughter that shall be moved in compliance with 9 CFR 71, which is incorporated by reference.
+(ii) Swine infected or exposed to Pseudorabies may not enter the state, except swine consigned to a slaughterhouse for immediate slaughter that shall be moved in compliance with 9 CFR 71, which is incorporated by reference.

-(a) Javelina or peccary, and feral or wild hogs such as Eurasian or Russian wild hogs (sus scrofa) are considered invasive species in Utah, capable of establishing wild reservoirs of disease such as Brucellosis and Pseudorabies.
+(a) Javelina or peccary, and feral or wild hogs such as Eurasian or Russian wild hogs (sus scrofa) are considered invasive species in Utah, capable of establishing wild reservoirs of diseases such as Brucellosis and Pseudorabies.

 (c) Any person who imports javelina, peccary, or feral or wild hogs such as Eurasian or Russian wild hogs (sus scrofa) into Utah without prior approval by the department shall be subject to citation and fines as prescribed by the department or may be called to appear before an administrative proceeding by the department.